 - MaskRCNN: A deep neural network aimed to solve instance segmentation problem in machine learning or computer vision.

-Implemented in standard and low precision modes utilizing compression and sparsity.
+Implemented in standard and low precision modes with block structured sparsity.

 - BERT: Bidirectional Encoder Representations from Transformers is a Transformer-based machine learning technique for NLP pre-training developed by Google.